mozilla/extension-activity-monitor/CONTRIBUTING.md

 #### Collecting Logs

-The extension recevies activity logs in the form of `object` from activityLog API.
+The extension receives activity logs in the form of `object` from activityLog API.
 The activityLog API schema can been found [here](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json).
-It has only one event called [`onExtensionActivity`](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json#20), which gets triggered everytime an activity is found from any monitored extensions and returns a [log object](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json#24-76).
+It has only one event called [`onExtensionActivity`](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json#20), which gets triggered everytime an activity is found from any monitored extension and returns a [log object](https://searchfox.org/mozilla-central/source/toolkit/components/extensions/schemas/activity_log.json#24-76).

 - ##### Live Logging

   The real-time logs are being collected in the background and send to Activity Log page while it is opened.
-The extension used `runtime.sendMessage` API to communicate between background and Activity Log page.
+The extension uses `runtime.sendMessage` API to communicate between background and Activity Log page.
 The [`sendLogs`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-monitor.js#L25-L33) method is responsible for sending logs to Activity Log page.
-The Activity Log page listens for logs via [`runtime.onMessage`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-activitylog.js#L253-L265) event and renders those in the [`log-view`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component/log-view/).
+The Activity Log page listens for logs via [`runtime.onMessage`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/ext-activitylog.js#L253-L265) event and render those in the [`log-view`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component/log-view/).

 - ##### Loading / saving logs

-  It can save all the collected logs that are available in background in a JSON file.
-To save logs an instruction from [`save-load.js`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/save-load.js#L22-L27) is sent to the background where the save operation occurs.
+  It can save all the collected logs that are collected in the background to a JSON file.
+To save logs, the `saveLogs` instruction from [`save-load.js`](https://github.com/mozilla/extension-activity-monitor/blob/68d51940f1db397a0972658622bbdd39041436a7/src/lib/save-load.js#L22-L27) is sent to the background where the save operation occurs.
 The `downloads` API is being used to save logs.
   We can also load logs by loading a JSON file.
 It will read the logs and render those in the [`log-view`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component/log-view/) opening a new tab.
 Both the save logs and load logs functionality can be found in [`save-load.js`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/save-load.js).

 #### Rendering Logs